henry81moo/osuBackgroundRemover/README.md

 ## step 6
 finally i used ps2exe to make that last ps1 into an exe so u don't have to cd your songs folder everytime u wanna use it

-note 1: will not work if the beatmap you downloaded for some reason has their image filename as blankbg.jpg, though this is extremely unlikely
+will not work if the beatmap you downloaded for some reason has their image filename as blankbg.jpg, though this is extremely unlikely

-note 2: should still work if the beatmap uses a video instead of an image i think, just disable background video in detail settings, that'll force it to use the image
+should still work if the beatmap uses a video instead of an image i think, just disable background video in detail settings, that'll force it to use the image

-note 3: the bat files and ps1 files are here for reference
+the bat files and ps1 files are here for reference

+idk if this already exists the one i found is 10 years old